-5.25 The Scheme, the proposed regeneration of the Eastfields Estate, and the regeneration of the Order Land in particular benefit from strong policy support at national, regional and local level.
+5.25 The Scheme, the proposed regeneration of the Eastfields Estate, and the regeneration of the Order Land (Phase 1 of the Eastfields Estate) in particular benefit from strong policy support at national, regional and local level.
 The development plan and other relevant local policy and guidance all support the Eastfields Estate regeneration as proposed and the Council is satisfied there is no viable alternative to deliver its benefits.